How to use Custom Compliance Script + Example script

 What are custom compliance policy

-Compliance policies are check to see if the device full fill all compliance requirements from your company like a min OS Version.
-In the past there was some pre defined policies from Microsoft which you can use, With the service release 2208 there was added the support for custom compliance checks where you can freely query everything on the device.
-This custom compliance policies are supported on Windows and Linux.
-In this blog we will focus on the windows custom compliance policies.
+Compliance policies check whether a device fulfills all compliance requirements from your company, such as a minimum OS version.
+In the past there were some predefined policies from Microsoft that you could use.
+With the service release 2208 support for custom compliance checks was added, allowing you to freely query anything on the device.
+These custom compliance policies are supported on Windows and Linux.
+In this blog we will focus on the Windows custom compliance policies.

-To create a custom compliance policy you need two things.
-One is a JSON and one is a detection script.
-The Json file defines the custom settings and the values that are considered as compliant.
-This json can also contain a message for the user how to restore the compliance.
-The script it to query the the check on the device and return the value when a compliance policy is evaluated.
+To create a custom compliance policy you need two things: a JSON file and a detection script.
+The JSON file defines the custom settings and the values that are considered compliant.
+This JSON can also contain a message for the user on how to restore compliance.
+The script queries the check on the device and returns the value when a compliance policy is evaluated.
 The script will be executed via the sidecar agent.

 How to write a compliance script

-We will split this section in two sub topics in PowerShell and json.
-In this sections I will show you how you can create the PowerShell and the json but I will provide you much more examples in my git hub repository.
+We will split this section into two subtopics: PowerShell and JSON.
+In this section I will show you how to create the PowerShell and the JSON, but I provide many more examples in my GitHub repository.

 PowerShell